ewerae/MEng-Detection-of-Adversarial-Attacks-on-Machine-Learning-Based-Wireless-Communication-Systems/README.md

 Black Box Attack -
 Much faster than the white box attack, should see results in an hour or so, maybe less.

 Produces UAPs (Universal Adversarial Perturbation) - these are based upon  data points randomly chosen and then obtaining their gradient direction.
 Singular value decomposition is applied to find the first principal direction.
-Pretty interesting.
 ICM, CCM and MIX are the groups the data points are chosen to create the UAP from.

 Hopefully I'll remember the process of how I did this in the years to come, hopefully.